deco-cx/hector/explain/i18n-for-apps.md

 - Then progress through business logic to UI components
 - The system will initially focus on the core language toggle and field-level editing
 - User language preference will be initially determined from browser settings or query parameters

+### 7.5 Implementation Structure

+The i18n system has been implemented across the following files and components:

+#### Core Types and Utilities
+- **src/types/i18n.ts**: Contains the fundamental types and utility functions
+  - `Localizable<T>` type definition
+  - `AVAILABLE_LANGUAGES` constant
+  - `DEFAULT_LANGUAGE` constant
+  - Utility functions like `getLocalizedValue`, `setLocalizedValue`, etc.

+#### Context Provider
+- **src/contexts/LanguageContext.tsx**: Provides language state management for the application
+  - `LanguageProvider` component for wrapping the application
+  - `useLanguage` hook for accessing language state
+  - Manages `currentLanguage`, `editorLanguage`, and `availableLanguages`
+  - Handles language initialization from browser, localStorage, or URL parameters

+#### UI Components
+- **src/components/LanguageToggle/LanguageToggle.tsx**: Reusable language selection components
+  - `LanguageToggle` for switching between languages in the editor
+  - `AppLanguageToggle` for changing the user's application language
+  - Shows flag icons with language codes

+#### Language Management
+- **src/components/LanguageSettings/LanguageSettings.tsx**: Complete language management interface
+  - Adding/removing languages from an app
+  - Setting the current editing language
+  - Initiating translations between languages
+  - Manages app-specific language settings

+This structured approach ensures separation of concerns:
+- Type definitions are centralized
+- State management is handled by the context
+- UI components are reusable across the application
+- App-specific language management is consolidated in one place